- My Aged Care is the one place you are required to contact if you wish to receive Government subsidised aged care services

 Once you are registered with My Aged Care, an aged care assessment will determine what type and how much support you need.

-Based on the information you provide over the phone the My Aged Care customer service operator will organise an assessment through the Regional Assessment Service (RAS), or an Aged Care Assessment Team/Service (ACAT/S).
+Based on the information you provide over the phone the My Aged Care customer service operator will organise an assessment through the RAS or ACAT/S.

 If the information you provide during a call with the My Aged Care contact centre shows you require low-level support to stay at home, they will recommend a RAS home support assessment.

-The outcome from a RAS assessment can lead to a variety of services under the Commonwealth Home Support Programme (CHSP).
+The outcome of a RAS assessment can lead to a variety of services under the Commonwealth Home Support Programme.

 If the contact centre believes you require more than what the CHSP can provide, a more comprehensive assessment is undertaken by an ACAT/S assessor.

-The ACAT/S assessor will determine whether you require a Home Care Package of some level, short term care options, or need to move into an aged care home.
+The ACAT/S assessor will determine whether you require a Home Care Package of some level, short term care options, or need to move into a nursing home.

 Once you’ve been assessed by a RAS or ACAT/ACAS assessor you should be given a referral code.

-The service provider of your choice will require this referral code to access your information and manage the referral.
+The service provider of your choice will require this referral code/s to access your information and manage the referral.

 If you need the support of multiple services, you will need multiple referral codes, one for each service.